agt24/tidiness-genomics/index.md

 1. What challenges do you think you'll face (or have already faced) in working with a large sequence dataset?
 2. What is your strategy for saving and sharing your sequence files?
-3. How can you be sure that your raw data are unintentionally uncorrupted?
+3. How can you be sure that your raw data are not unintentionally uncorrupted?
 4. Where/how will you (did you) analyze your data - what software, what computer(s)?

 ## Exercises